elQuixote/glosa/README.md

 ### PERFORMANCE ###
 Our initial test consisted of 3 operations
-* Creating 1 million vector
+* Creating 1 million vectors
 * Calculate the dot product with another vector
 * Perform a matrix transformation on each vector